 Quarantined at home with your kids?
 Get them involved in helping you proof your dog's obstacle commitment, contact criteria, and more!

 Join our community of agility enthusiasts for free.
 Pick and choose the units you want to work on in whatever order you like.

 Open Enrollment - This course will detail a strategic plan on how to train an obstacle which is often taken for granted—the tunnel.
 Start at the beginning with new dogs and skip ahead for seasoned pups.

-Follow my new puppies, Ruthie and Delight, in their first year at home.
+Follow my new puppies in their first year at home.
 You'll see everything: crate manners, enrichment, play/tug, and of course, lots of agility foundations!
 Videos will be added regularly.

 Teaching Obstacle Commitment